psecio/gatekeeper/docs/security-questions.md

 # Security Questions

 Gatekeeper includes the concept of security questions to act as a secondary mechanism for authenticating the user.
-Instead of trying to provide a set of questions with he installation, the tool only provides the functionality to create and verify the answers.
+Instead of trying to provide a set of questions with the installation, the tool only provides the functionality to create and verify the answers.

 The answers for the questions are stored as `bcrypt` strings instead of in plain-text to prevent simple exposure if the database is compromised.
 It currently uses the [password hashing](http://php.net/manual/en/ref.password.php) handling in PHP for hash creation and verification.
 It evaluates the hashes directly and, as such, the answer is *case sensitive* and must match the answer exactly.